smartcar/typescript-webhook-recipe/README.md

 This application is designed to receive Smartcar webhook events and process them asynchronously.

 The API Gateway receives incoming webhook events and forwards them to the first Lambda function (receiver.ts) that:
-1. Validates the webhook signature challenge
+1. Validates the webhook URI by responding to the [initial verification challenge](https://smartcar.com/docs/integrations/webhooks/callback-verification)
-2. Validates the webhook event signature
+2. Validates the webhook event payload using the [Smartcar signature header](https://smartcar.com/docs/integrations/webhooks/payload-verification)
 3. Forwards valid webhook events to an SQS queue
 4. Returns a 200 OK response to Smartcar